233wang/BRAD/README.md

 # BRIDGE
-This is a replication package for `BRIDGE: Enhancing Code Comment Generation with Bytecode CFG Graph Encoding and Retrieval-Augmented DECOME`.
+This is a replication package for `BRAD: Enhancing Code summarization with Bytecode Retrieval-Augmented Deliberation model`.
-Our project is public at: <https://github.com/233wang/BRIDGE.git>

 ## Content
 1. [Get Started](#1-Get-Started)<br>